Prescription Drug Benefits

 PrudentRx

-If you are eligible for the PrudentRx program and a specialty medication you’ve been prescribed is included on the PrudentRx Drug list, you can receive your medications free of charge ($0) when you fill your prescription through the PrudentRx program.
-Otherwise, you will be responsible for 30 percent of the cost of your specialty medications, which will count toward your deductible and out-of-pocket maximums.
+If you are eligible for the PrudentRx program and a specialty medication you’ve been prescribed is covered by the formulary and included on the PrudentRx Drug list, you can receive your medications free of charge ($0) when you fill your prescription through the PrudentRx program.
+Otherwise, you will be responsible for 30 percent of the cost of your specialty medications, which will count toward your out-of-pocket maximums.
+The PrudentRx benefit only applies to drugs that are also covered by the formulary.
+Inclusion on the PrudentRx drug list does not imply formulary coverage.

 If you have any questions about the PrudentRx program and how to enroll, call 800-578-4403.